Marion County, Florida: Politics

 The county is governed by the Marion County Board of County Commissioners.
 The five-person board currently consists of Craig Curry, Kathy Bryant, Matt McClain, Carl Zalak and Michelle Stone.

 The Florida Department of Corrections operates facilities in unincorporated areas in the county, including the Lowell Correctional Institution, and the Lowell Annex which houses Florida's female death row.

 Marion County has been a stronghold for the Republican Party since 1980.
-In 2016, 2020 and 2024, Donald Trump each time broke the record for the best performance by a Republican in the county since 1988.